A proven model

 Clubhouse members are offered opportunities to return to paid employment in an integrated work setting.
 We currently work with local DES providers to assist with connecting our members with prospective employers . in the interim, we support all members in their efforts to secure and sustain independent employment where members are provided ongoing support at the Clubhouse and in the community, as required.

-The projects undertaken by Endeavour Clubhouse are determined by the members in addition to the required activities for the smooth operation of the Clubhouse including reception, clerical tasks, outreach, menu planning and meal preparation.
+The activities undertaken by Endeavour Clubhouse are determined by the members in addition to the required activities for the smooth operation of the Clubhouse including reception, clerical tasks, outreach, menu planning and meal preparation, self-care and wellbeing activities, Art & Craft, gardening and vegtable patch.

 Community support and advocacy